arnabxero/PHP_CRUD_RESTful_API_by_Arnob/README.md

 6. Click on “Edit” to update an existing event record.
 7. Click on “Delete” to delete an existing event record.

+<h1>Optional : Direct API Testing</h1>
 <strong>For API Testing – </strong>
 1. Open Postman Software.
 Enter link http://localhost/php_rest_api_arnab/api/events.php?page[number]=1&page[size]=5 and method GET, then submit.
 Modify page[number] and page[size] to test the API.
+2.
-2. To get a single entry, enter the link http://localhost/php_rest_api_arnab/api/events.php?id=5 or enter the link http://localhost/php_rest_api_arnab/api/events.php with a http body =
+3. To get a single entry, enter the link http://localhost/php_rest_api_arnab/api/events.php?id=5 or enter the link http://localhost/php_rest_api_arnab/api/events.php with a http body =
     <code>{
     "id": "5"
 }</code>
 This will return a single entry with the key 'id'.
 Change 'id' to test the API.

 3. To update an entry, put this link http://localhost/php_rest_api_arnab/api/events.php and enter this in http body =
     <code>{
     "id": "5",